tbranyen/tbranyen.com/README.md

 # Ensure all NPM dependencies are installed locally.
 npm install

-# Make sure you have Grunt CLI installed globally as well.
+# Make sure you have Grunt CLI installed globally as well, you may need to
+# run this command with elevated privileges.
-sudo npm install -g grunt-cli
+npm install -g grunt-cli
 ```

 Run the server: